 There are now a range of apps you can use to automate your dropshipping business, including the accounting side of things.
 If you’re doing the accounting for a dropshipping business, you can automate the majority of your data entry and bank reconciliation through software, meaning managing your books becomes much easier.

-However, there are a few unique considerations you need to make for dropshipping businesses.
-For instance, there dropshipping businesses tend to generate more invoices compared to a typical e-commerce business.
+However, there are a few unique considerations you need to make when running or starting a dropshipping business.
+For instance, you’ll tend to generate more invoices compared to a typical e-commerce business.
 Additionally, you’ll need to figure out how to manage taxes across multiple regions.
 In this article, we’ll take you through all the basics.

 Do you need a bookkeeper or accountant for dropshipping?

 If you’re running a dropshipping company, you might be wondering whether or not you need a bookkeeper or accountant.
 First of all, what exactly is the difference?
 Bookkeeping, a subset of accounting, involves recording and organising financial transactions regularly.
 Generally, an accountant will analyse the records provided by the bookkeeper in order to give financial advice.

 For those who have just started dropshipping, doing your own bookkeeping is fine in most cases, especially if you follow the tips in this article.
 As your business grows, it becomes more worthwhile to connect with an accountant.
 Depending on what type of services you need, an accountant can help with complicated taxes, digital ecosystems and business growth.

 In order to save time and minimise human error, you’ll want to be using a cloud-based accounting solution as well as an accounting integration.
 You can access your data from anywhere, give access to others, and store all your information and documentation securely on the cloud.
 Important tip: Keep track of every expense!
 Upload every receipt, bill, invoice, etc.